Fateh Hyderabad AFC

-Fateh Hyderabad Associated Football Club, also known as Fateh Hyderabad FC, is an Indian professional football club based in Hyderabad, Telangana, that last competed in the I-League 2nd Division, then second tier of Indian football league system.
+Fateh Hyderabad Associated Football Club, also known as Fateh Hyderabad FC, is an Indian professional football club based in Hyderabad, Telangana, that last competed in the I-League 2nd Division, then second tier of the Indian football league system.

 History

 Inception

 Fateh Hyderabad was founded in 2015.
 The club is owned by Yogesh Maurya and Aditya Narayanan, who studied together at Wharton Business School.
 They officially launched the club on 4 September at Park Hyatt Hyderabad.
-Its infrastructure for training and player accommodation is situated at Gundlapochampalli, which is located in the outskirts of Hyderabad.
+Its infrastructure for training and player accommodation is situated at Gundlapochampalli, on the outskirts of Hyderabad.
 Yogesh Maurya is also a part of the coaching staff and attended AIFF's AFC 'B' Coaching Licence Course in Goa in September 2015 to improve his understanding of the game.
 Maurya has served as the club's Technical and Sporting Director since its founding.

 In February 2017, the club announced a joint venture with Premier Education Group of the UK which will teach physical education in schools throughout Hyderabad.